Channels are the different methods, such as email and chat, that you use to communicate with customers and team members in your contact center.

 Each channel lets you communicate with your contacts in different ways.
 You can make and receive phone calls (known as the Voice channel).
-You can also receive and reply to emails, interactive live chats, Facebook messages, Tweets on Twitter, and Workitems such as faxes and PDFs.
-Use Instant Messaging to exchange text messages with your coworkers.
-You can also use a co-browse session to navigate your company website with a contact.
+You can also receive and reply to emails, interactive live chats, Facebook messages, and Tweets on Twitter.

 Why can't I see all the channels?

 Depending on your assignment, you might have all, some, or just one of the channels available to you.